-- Expedited passage of a law that gives businesses liability protection from lawsuits specifically related to the unprecedented COVID-19 outbreak. - Discouraging nuisance lawsuits, allowing for a cure period, and encouraging compliance. - Significant tort reform measures including limits on damages to reduce the costs of health care and health insurance.
-Health care related tort reform will encourage attraction and retention of a qualified health care workforce. - Legal reforms that allow for appropriate compensation for substantiated damages and reduce nuisance litigation and costs to Arizona businesses.
+- • - Continued business liability protections from lawsuits specifically related to public health crises. - • - Discouraging nuisance lawsuits. - • - Significant tort reform measures including limits on damages to reduce the costs of health care and health insurance.
+Health care related tort reform will encourage attraction and retention of a qualified health care workforce. - • - Legal reforms that allow for appropriate compensation for substantiated damages and reduce nuisance litigation and costs to Arizona businesses.